 The College of General Studies and the Pitt School of Education have collaborated on a concentration in the social sciences major that incorporates the prerequisite science course work needed for admission into the certificate program in social studies education.
 This option may be used by students interested in the Master of Arts in Teaching (MAT) offered in the School of Education.
 Completion of the prerequisites for the School of Education does not guarantee acceptance to its programs.

-Students must complete a minimum of one hundred twenty credits (approximately forty courses) for a Bachelor of Science degree with a major in social sciences.
-Of this total, students must take a minimum of thirty-six credits (approximately twelve courses) according to the specifications.
-At least eighteen credit hours must be at the 1000-level.
+Students must complete a minimum of 120 credits (approximately 40 courses) for a Bachelor of Science degree with a major in social sciences.
+Of this total, students must take a minimum of 36 credits (approximately 12 courses) according to the specifications.
+At least 18 credit hours must be at the 1000-level.
 See our General Education program page for the remaining degree requirements.

 - All courses selected for the social studies pre-education track must be approved by an academic advisor.